Why You Shouldn’t Dry Clothes On Your Radiator

 Not ventilating can cause dampness – where black mould grows on your walls or ceiling.
 The NHS says that this mould can trigger allergic reactions, such as sneezing, a runny nose, red eyes, and/or a skin rash.
 It can also exacerbate existing health conditions, such as asthma.

 If you can, dry your clothes in a room where you can open a window and close the door on it, to allow the air to circulate freely.
-If that’s not possible, opening your windows every day for at least fifteen minutes helps fresh air to freely circulate, can reduce the chance of dampness occurring.
+If that’s not possible, opening your windows every day for at least fifteen minutes helps fresh air to circulate freely.
+This can reduce the chance of dampness occurring, and help minimise impacts on your health.

 Do see my post on how to dry clothes indoors for more drying tips.